MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-operations-manager-integration-pack.md

 - To download this integration pack for Orchestrator 2019, see [HP Operations Manager Integration Pack for System Center 2019 - Orchestrator](https://www.microsoft.com/download/details.aspx?id=58108&WT.mc_id=rss_alldownloads_all).
 ::: moniker-end

-## Registering and Deploying the Integration Pack
+## Register and Deploy the Integration Pack

 After you download the integration pack file, you must register it with the Orchestrator management server and then deploy it to Runbook servers and Runbook Designers.
 For the procedures on installing integration packs, see [How To Add an Integration Pack](how-to-add-an-integration-pack.md).